 Often, heading is the unsung soccer skill that doesn’t get the respect it deserves.
 A tall forward who can win head balls or a defender who can go up on corners and score goals with their head is invaluable to a team.
 Having a few tall players is ideal to building up a great soccer team.

 Then there are the goal scoring marksmen like Raul, who whips balls into the net with his head on a regular basis for Real Madrid and Spain.
 Watch this spectacular header by Palermo of Boca Juniors or this smart header by Klinsmann – who of course is now the coach of the United States national team and who scored a ton of goals with his head when he played.

 *See how NOT to head the ball.
 Overall, for young kids, just starting out, there really isn’t a need to focus on heading the soccer ball.
-Instead, work on juggling and dribbling, heading can wait until your much older and develped.
+Instead, work on juggling and dribbling, heading can wait until you are much older and developed.